Hoekz/JS-TDD-201/Network/module-network.md

 getting testing working will be a simpler process.
 If you are curious, the files to look at are the `.babelrc`, `jest.config.js`, `package.json`, and `msw/setupTests.js`.
 Be aware though that this is a rough minimum amount of dependencies and code to get this example working and should not be used as the starting point of a real project.

+### setup and teardown

+To start out, let's look at how to setup and teardown the `msw` server.
+For convenience, we run it in the [setupTests.js](/Network/msw/setupTests.js#L5-9) where we `require` our server, set it to `listen` before any tests run, have it `resetHandlers` after each test to cleanup the mocking mechanism, and `close` the server after all the tests have run.

+[Our server](/Network/msw/server.js#L1-5) simply takes the handlers we have created and calls to `setupServer`.
+This approach allows us to keep our handlers decoupled from how they are mocked as well as have easier control to turn off and on particular handlers potentially.